Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Giora Dula for many hours of enlightening discussions, careful reading, significant remarks, and corrections of mistakes.
-His help is invaluable in improving this paper.
-The author thanks Yossi Strassler for introducing him to the topics of Hadamard, weighing and cocyclic matrices.
+The authors would like to thank Yossi Strassler for introducing them to the topics of Hadamard, weighing and cocyclic matrices.
 Some ideas in this paper were inspired by him.
+The authors also would like to thank a set of anonymus referees for their careful reading of this paper.
+Some of the refereees gave us very detailed remarks and suggestions that we have found useful, and thanks to them this paper is (hopefully) much more accessible.